-I took my son out target practicing today.
+Quiet your mind to awaken your thoughts… I took my son out target practicing today.
 Yes, just one of my sons.
 I have five, but two of us managed to sneak out unnoticed.
 It was an unexpected treat because I don’t get much one-on-one time with any of my kiddos.
 We went out South of town a little ways and found a spot off Cole Mountain Road.
 It was a great day to be out – there was little, if any wind and it was sunny but not too warm.
-It was so quiet…
+And it was so quiet…

-It was completely calm and quiet except for the occasional gunshot that echoed through the area.
-If I paid attention I could actually hear insects buzzing, and flying and doing whatever else they do to make so many little noises.
+There was complete calm and quiet except for the occasional gunshot that echoed through the area.
+If I paid attention I could actually hear insects buzzing and flying and doing whatever else they do to make so many little noises.
 There was an occasional breeze that moved through the trees and almost sounded like ocean waves.
 It was very relaxing, even with the gunfire that was, by now, all around us.
-(There were only a handful of others out there, but the gunshots became pretty regular.)
+(There are only a few places to target practice.
+And while thee were only a handful of others in the area, the gunshots became pretty regular.)

 If you take some time to get quiet, one of the first things that happens is that your brain sort of ignites, making the voice seem louder and more relentless.
 When you are busy the voice is still there but you hardly notice it, get quiet and BAM!
 It’s like a loudspeaker in your head!
 In fact, the little narrative is a primary reason most people say they are not able to meditate.
 For many people shutting off the flood of thoughts seems an impossibility.

-Here’s the thing though, the voice, while necessary, talks over and drowns out some of the best inspiration in the world.
+Here’s the thing though, the voice, talks over and drowns out some of the best inspiration in the world.
 Somewhere under that voice is brilliance.
 (Which is really kind of funny because most of the time if our self-talk were broadcast for others to hear we would probably sound like idiots.)
 Take a few minutes to write down your self-talk.
 Anything that little voice says, write it down.
 It’s crazy!
-Or maybe you are crazy, after all, it is your voice, your narrative.
-Hmmmmm….

 That’s another interesting point.
 While we all have that little guy yakking away in our heads, we are not delusional.
 There is a difference between the narrative that walks with us and “hearing voices.”
 The human brain is fascinating, isn’t it?
 But I’m getting long-winded here.
 What I really want to stress is the power of quieting the narrative.

 If you can learn to calm that voice, to push it aside – gently or it will fight back – and focus on nothing, amazing things begin to happen.
 A clear and empty head is, contrary to what we typically think of empty-heads, quite productive.
 If you can master the voice and invite silence into your head that is when you begin to hear.
 But it’s not a voice you hear, it’s more of an awareness that is awakened.
-Wow!
-Don’t I sound all enlightened and stuff?
-Believe me, I’m far from enlightened.
+(Wow!
+Don’t I sound all enlightened and stuff?)
 However, I have spent years finding silence and noticing this awakening.
 Although one of the rules of silence is to not set out to learn anything from it.
-If you are waiting for what comes very often nothing will.
+If you are waiting for what comes, very often nothing will.

 Here is what I suggest: Give it a try.
 Find a place where you can discover some quiet.
 Hey!
 Don’t start with me about why you can’t.
 I have five children, a husband, 3 dogs, 2 cats, 2 rabbits, a hamster, a toad and 2 neighbors who hate us and I can find silence.
 Granted, I usually have to get in my car and drive away from all of that in order to find it, but I can find it.
 And yes, I managed to find it when my kiddos were younger, too, not just now that they are old enough to understand the look I get when I need a quiet place!